 5 Reasons traveling from Ho Chi Minh to Hanoi is the right way to go.

 The weather in the South is consistent and hot.
-Regardless of season there are no conditions that will ruin your holiday.
-Even in rainy season, the tropical rain just adds to the adventure.
+Regardless of the season, there are no conditions that will ruin your holiday.
+Even in the rainy season, the tropical rain just adds to the adventure.
 As the journey goes North, the weather becomes variable.
 By this time, you have already ticked the box of motorbiking Vietnam and can bring the holiday to a stop if need be.

-2. People in the South are more friendly.
+People in the South are more friendly.

-Sure a generalisation, but it is commonly acknowledged and accepted that the Vietnamese in the South are more open and friendly.
+Sure a generalization, but it is commonly acknowledged that the Vietnamese in the South are more open and friendly.
 It is a good idea to arrive to a new country where the locals are desperate to get your attention. offer you help, and show general curiosity and pleasure to your presence in their country.
 As you head up Vietnam, the introverted North becomes apparent.
 Still perfectly friendly, but you are less likely to get random strangers asking you to join them for a drink.

-3. Kick the holiday off with some beaches
+Kick the holiday off with some beaches

 The South contains all Vietnams amazing beaches.
 Further to this, the South also contains mountain/highland driving.
 Open the journey up with an amazing combination of both mountain and coastal driving.
 The South has more variation, but as you go North the roads will get more spectacular.

 Visit Saigon motorbike loops to get an idea of some of the variations and options of driving.